Command line options and configuration files

 Combining configuration files and command-line options

-file, regardless of their position relative to the --cfg
+position relative to a --cfg

-configuration file vm.json
+For instance, considering this configuration file vm.json

 :